Automatic migration planning for golang-migrate

 and it's desired state.

 For golang-migrate users, the current state can be thought of as the sum of all up migrations in a migration directory.
-The desired state can be provided to Atlas via an Atlas schema HCL file or as a connection string to a database that contains the desired schema.
+The desired state can be provided to Atlas via an a Atlas schema HCL file, a plain SQL file, or as a connection string to a database that contains the desired schema.

 In this guide, we will show how Atlas can automatically plan schema migrations for golang-migrate users.